 - (13) It is necessary to introduce an appropriate level of trade transparency in markets for bonds, structured finance products and derivatives in order to help the valuation of products as well as the efficiency of price formation.
-Structured finance products should notably include asset backed securities as defined in Article 2(5) of Regulation (EC) No 809/2004, comprising among others collateralised debt obligations. - (14) In order to ensure uniform applicable conditions between trading venues, the same pre- and post-trade transparency requirements should apply to the different types of venues.
-The transparency requirements should be calibrated for different types of instruments, including equity, bonds, and derivatives, and for different types of trading, including order-book and quote-driven systems as well as hybrid and voice broking systems, and take account of issuance and transaction size.
+Structured finance products should, in particular, include asset backed securities as defined in Article 2(5) of Commission Regulation (EC) No 809/2004, comprising among others collateralised debt obligations. - (14) In order to ensure uniform applicable conditions between trading venues, the same pre- and post-trade transparency requirements should apply to the different types of venues.
+The transparency requirements should be calibrated for different types of instruments, including equities, bonds, and derivatives, taking into account the interests of investors and issuers, including government bond issuers, and market liquidity.
+The requirements should also be calibrated for different types of trading, including order-book and quote-driven systems such as request for quote as well as hybrid and voice broking systems, and take account of transaction size, including turnover, and other relevant criteria.